coderoffortune/docker-elk/readme.md

 ## Description

-A full ELK stack to be run on docker swarm or with docker-compose
+A full ELK stack to be run on docker swarm or with docker-compose.

 ## Log with logback appender